YosysHQ/yosys/docs/source/using_yosys/more_scripting/selections.rst

 Behavioral changes
 ^^^^^^^^^^^^^^^^^^

-Commands such as ``techmap`` can be used to make behavioral changes to the design, for example changing asynchronous resets to synchronous resets.
+Commands such as :cmd:ref:`techmap` can be used to make behavioral changes to the design, for example changing asynchronous resets to synchronous resets.
 This has applications in design space exploration (evaluation of various architectures for one circuit).

 The following techmap map file replaces all positive-edge async reset flip-flops with positive-edge sync reset flip-flops.
 The code is taken from the example